Flotsam3/react-nutrition-tracker/README.md

 A small nutrition tracker built with React.
 Build up your own database by adding new groceries and enter the amount of your daily consumption to each food.
-You get a balance of your total consumed calories, carbs, proteins and fats.
+You will then see an overview of your total consumed calories, carbs, proteins and fats.

 Features: Add, remove and sort groceries.
 See a balance of your daily consumption, clear daily consumption or remove single items from your daily consumption.